brunopinheirofreitas/Java/Alura/Alura_Notes.md

 ##Abstract concept

-The abstrat concept represents the concept of something needed for the logic, however there will be no objects of this thing in the code.
+The abstrat concept represents the idea of something needed for the logic, however there will be no objects of this thing in the code.

 **Abstract Classes**
 You cannot instatiate abstract classes.